victor7stepanov/excel/README.md

 # Excel application

+The app created for working with tables

+Implemented features: table creating, table deleting, table closing with auto-saving in LocalStorage

-Used technologies and tools: SCSS, Vanilla JS, WebStorm, WebPack, Git, Babel, ESLint, Firebase (for hosting).
+Used technologies and tools: SCSS, Vanilla JS, WebStorm, WebPack, Git, Babel, ESLint, Firebase